Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

-In the intermediate regime, $J' \sim [0.05, 0.16]J$ and $J_{\pm\pm} \sim \pm 0.1 J$, the first excited state outside the $\Gamma.\text{A}$ sector transforms according to the $X_1.\text{A}$ irrep, as shown in the supplementary material.
-This parameter range corresponds to the orange region in the phase diagram (panel $d)$).
-In the context of triangular-lattice antiferromagnets, the appearance of an excitation at momentum $X$ is particularly noteworthy, as it has been interpreted as a signature of a DSL~\cite{Song2019,Song2020}.
-Specifically, Ref.~\cite{Song2019} predicted that the singlet-monopole excitation of the DSL carries momentum $X$ and appears in the low-energy spectrum of the $J_1$--$J_2$ triangular-lattice antiferromagnet in the spin-liquid regime~\cite{Wietek2024}.
+For $J' \sim [0.05,0.16]J$ and $J_{\pm\pm} \sim [-0.1,0.1]J$, the first non-zero momentum excitation belongs to the $X_1.\text{A}$ irrep (see SM), corresponding to the orange region in panel $d)$.
+As discussed, the excitation at momentum $X$ is particularly noteworthy, as it is interpreted as a signature of the singlet-monopole of a DSL~\cite{Song2019,Song2020}, predicted to appear in the low-energy spectrum of the $J_1$–$J_2$ triangular-lattice antiferromagnet in the spin-liquid regime~\cite{Wietek2024}.
 An alternative explanation for such a low-lying excitation is a 12-site valence-bond solid, for which consistent correlations have also been observed in the spin-liquid regime~\cite{Wietek2024}.
-In this parameter window, the static spin structure factor exhibits nearly the same intensity at the $Z$ and $M$ points.
-We further find that this region is stabilized only for small values of $J_{\pm\pm} \sim \pm 0.1 J$, while larger values drive the system towards the stripe phase.
+We find that this region is stabilized only for small values of $J_{\pm\pm} \sim \pm 0.1 J$, while larger values drive the system towards the stripe phase.
+This analysis indicates that the previously reported quantum paramagnetic phases in earlier DMRG studies~\cite{Zhu2018} (identified even in the absence of NNN coupling) might not correspond to a DSL phase.
+In the SM, we provide additional results of the energy spectra, which reveal that the $X.\text{A}$ states persist at higher energies, whereas the low-lying excitations belong to the tower of states characteristic of the $120^\circ$ AFM order.\highlighttwo{ While these results do not definitively exclude other paramagnetic states, the sharp $K$-point peak in the spin structure factor (computed also for an $N=36$ cluster at $J^\prime = 0$, $J_{z\pm} = 0.3J$, and $J_{\pm\pm} = -0.08J$) strongly supports $120^\circ$ AFM order.
+Although a DSL may exhibit similar quasi–long-range signatures, which finite-size ED cannot unambiguously distinguish from true long-range order, our spectral analysis offers little evidence for such a phase at this parameter point.}

-{\it Conclusions -- } We have derived from first principles the crystal-field splitting, Kramer’s GS and intersite exchange interactions within the GS manifold for a set of rare-earth triangular materials, including two systems (KCeO$_2$ and KCeS$_2$) that order magnetically, as well as, two systems (RbCeO$_2$ and YZGO) that have been reported as putative QSLs.
-The calculated crystal-field splitting and gyromagnetic $g$-factors are in good agreement with experiment.
-The mean-field Curie-Weiss temperature evaluated from the resulting low-energy Hamiltonian including both the calculated intersite exchange and classical dipole-dipole magnetic interaction agrees well with experiment for all three oxide systems but is severely underestimated for KCeS$_2$.
+{\it Conclusions -- } We have derived from first principles the crystal-field splitting and and intersite exchange interactions within the Kramers GS manifold for a set of rare-earth triangular materials, including two systems (KCeO$_2$ and KCeS$_2$) that order magnetically, as well as two putative QSLs (RbCeO$_2$ and YZGO).
+The calculated CF splitting and CF GS $g$-factors are in good agreement with experiment.
+The mean-field Curie-Weiss temperature evaluated from the resulting low-energy Hamiltonian agrees well with experiment for all three oxide systems but is severely underestimated for KCeS$_2$.